sagemath/sage-archive-2023-02-01/src/doc/en/developer/packaging_old_spkgs.rst

 need to provide a link to your spkg.
-If your spkg gets a positive review, it might be included into the core Sage library, or it might become an optional download from the Sage website, so anybody can automatically install it by typing ``sage -i mypackage-version.spkg``.
+If your spkg gets a positive review, it might be included into the core Sage library, or it might become an optional download from the Sage website, so anybody can automatically install it by typing ``sage -p mypackage-version.spkg``.

 .. note::